 If you are happy to take on some risk and leave your money untouched, then an Investment ISA is a great way to start investing and also has the benefit of being tax free.

-For more help deciding if investing is the right choice for your finances, read our guides: Investment ISAs: A Beginner's Guide or 9 Steps to Finding an Investment Fund That Will Maximise Your Profit.
+For more help deciding if investing is the right choice for your finances, read our guide: 9 Steps to Finding an Investment Fund That Will Maximise Your Profit.

 Our guide How to Start Investing in Shares explains more about your options and shows you how to get started.